 The Best Password Managers for Mac

-If you aren’t satisfied with your Mac’s Keychain or you’re interested in something more, check out our guide to password checkers and tools.
+If you aren’t satisfied with your Mac’s Keychain or you’re interested in something more, check out our best password manager pages or visit our password strength checker tool to test the strength of your password.
 In short, these are the best alternative options:

 Tracking Your Mac

 If you've ever lost your Mac or iPhone, you'll know it's a horrendous feeling.
 It's even worse if it gets stolen.
 Luckily there are tools out there to help you find/retrieve it.